 In general, developing your own disciplined investing approach based on rational, informed decision-making can lead to financial peace of mind.

-Learning how to invest wisely at a young age will have you maximize your youth by allowing compounding to work to your benefit.
+Learning how to invest wisely at a young age will have you maximize your youth by allowing compounding to work to your benefit and see how to build wealth.
 Do yourself a favor and invest in yourself by following these 5 steps on how to start investing money.

 Finishing the conversation with my brother-in-law, as I laid out this process to meet his interest in becoming a student of markets, I stressed how these are the first steps to developing a disciplined investing approach.